A modern train crossing a bridge, representing infrastructure investment.

 4. ROI Summary

-Investors benefit from both direct revenue and long-term strategic value:
+Investors benefit from both direct revenue and long-term strategic value.

 Combined, these elements create a predictable and resilient investment structure, while contributing to public sustainability goals.